Kyoto Itinerary 4 Days: A City of a Million Temples

 Located in a 100-year-old teahouse, the coffee shop is a Japanese-style Starbucks.

-You order like you normally do at Starbucks.
+You order like you usually do at Starbucks.
 The difference is that you sit on tatami mats.

-There are also great views of the street below from the second floor.
+There are also great views of the street from the second floor.

 7. Ichibei-koji Street